Posted on Jan 14th 2019

 But is surgery really the only option?
 Is it

 At Chronic Care of Richmond & Regenerative Medicine, we treat all types of knee problems.
-For many of our patients, stem cells hav worked when nothing else did.
+For many of our patients, regenerative medicine that utilizes stem cells have worked when nothing else did.
 We have seen patients that were told by qualified surgeons that surgery was the only option left to consider.
 In many cases, doctors dread treating patients with chronic knee problems due to the difficulties these represent.

 What Do Medical Studies Say?